thunderbird/webext-support/auxiliary-apis/NotifyTools/README.md

 ## Objective

+The NotifyTools API has a `onNotifyBackground` event which can be registered in the background page.
+The [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script provides a `notifyBackground()` function to send a notification from any Experiment script to that listener and will await its return value.

-The NotifyTools API provides a `notifyExperiment()` method, which allows to send a notifications from your WebExtension's background page to any privileged script running in any of your Experiments.
+The NotifyTools API also provides a `notifyExperiment()` method, which allows to send a notifications from your WebExtension's background page to any Experiment script.
 The recieving script must include the [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script and register a listener.
 The value returned by the registered listener is passed back as the return value of `notifyExperiment()` (as a Promise).

-The NotifyTools API also has a `onNotifyBackground` event which can be registered in the background page.
-The [notifyTools.js](https://github.com/thundernest/addon-developer-support/tree/master/scripts/notifyTools) script provides a `notifyBackground()` function to send a notification from any Experiment script to that listener and will await its return value.

 ![messaging](https://user-images.githubusercontent.com/5830621/111921572-90db8d80-8a95-11eb-8673-4e1370d49e4b.png)